 To read 400-word biographies of our associates based throughout Europe, click on a country below:

-*JOY FERGUSON enables senior leaders and executive teams to excel, bringing about transformation in individual and collective leadership thinking, behavior, and performance.
-She leverages her business acumen, psychological depth, and pragmatism to yield a distinctly human approach in her coaching.
+*JOY FERGUSON enables senior leaders and executive teams to excel through coaching and facilitation, bringing about transformation in individual and collective leadership thinking, behavior, and performance.
+She leverages her business acumen to yield a distinctly human approach in her services.

-Joy holds an MA in psychodynamic counselling from the University of Reading, an advanced certificate in coaching supervision from the Bath Consultancy, and has completed an 18-month coach/facilitator program at the University of Surrey.
+Joy holds an MA in psychodynamic counselling from the University of Reading, an advanced certificate in coaching supervision from the Bath Consultancy; she also has completed an 18-month coach/facilitator program at the University of Surrey.
 An accredited APECS executive and team coach, she’s qualified to use the JCA Emotional Intelligence Tool and the Pearson-Marr Personal Branding Tool; she’s also an NLP Master Practitioner.
-Finally, she’s a member of the Neuro-Leadership Institute and a visiting faculty member at Henley Business School.
+Finally, she supervises the work of other coaches, and she’s a visiting faculty member at Henley Business School.

 Joy’s corporate career began at British Telecom, where during 14 years she served in management roles including finance, procurement, and HR, ending her tenure as an internal consultant who regularly coached regional leaders and managing directors.
 She then moved to Dun & Bradstreet where, as a senior learning consultant, she introduced innovative approaches to raising performance.
 At both firms, Joy played key roles in re-engineering and change management initiatives, gaining a nuanced grasp of the complex imperatives facing global business leaders.
 All that experience now gives Joy quick credibility with senior executives.